realTronsi/turr/brainstorm.md

 Glass TOWER - Upon death, it explodes and deals 60 damage to everything in a high radius.
 Be careful.

+3rd coil lights, 2nd coil lights, then 1st coil lights, then it attacks

 Drone Tower [Lv ???]
 [Nature?] - Spawns drones that automatically follow the nearest enemy, upon touch rams them and both the drone and enemy lose